REX Fur Friends

 - Increased normalization of the hospital experience by making it more "home-like"

-The training process can be labor intensive in the beginning to become a REX Fur Friends team, but the rewards are tremendous.
-In addition to being Alliance of Therapy Dogs, Pet Partners or Therapy Dogs International registered, dogs must undergo annual veterinarian exams, and be up to date with their immunizations.
-All owners will undergo a shadowing and mentoring process before becoming a REX Fur Friends team.
+The training process can be labor intensive in the beginning to become part of a UNC Rex Fur Friends Team, but the rewards are tremendous.
+Dogs are required to be registered with one of the following organizations: Alliance of Therapy Dogs, Pet Partners or Therapy Dogs International.

 How to Apply

-- On the application, under Volunteer Service Areas Preferred, please list Fur Friends as your preferred volunteer assignment.
+- Whether you are a dog owner or someone wishing to be a Fur Friends Escort, the online adult application must be completed to become a volunteer with UNC Rex.
+On the application, under the Volunteer Services Areas Preferred, please list Fur Friends as your preferred volunteer assignment.